jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-Aggregation of this across all mappings can be seen in `04-analysis/deep/competitive_mapping.backup/multiallelic_snps/`.
+Aggregation of this threshold parameter observation across all mappings can be seen in `04-analysis/deep/competitive_mapping.backup/multiallelic_snps/`.

 <a id="r116-variant-calling-and-single-allelic-position-assessment"></a>
 ### R11.6 Variant calling and single-allelic position assessment

-We now re-run MultiVCFAnalyzer to create our final SNP Alignments for phylogenetic analysis.
+For final variant calling for phylogenetic analysis, we re-ran MultiVCFAnalyzer to create our final SNP Alignments based on the single genome reference mappings.

-We run the same MultiVCFAnalyzer command as above, but with the slightly relaxed homozygous fraction parameter and turning off reporting of heterozygous positions by setting the heterozygous parameter to the same as the homozygous.
+We ran the same MultiVCFAnalyzer command as above, but with the slightly relaxed homozygous fraction parameter and turning off reporting of heterozygous positions by setting the heterozygous parameter to the same as the homozygous.
+Therefore we retained only 'confident' (not UPAC uncertainty) nucleotides in the alignments.

 ```bash
 java -Xmx32g -jar MultiVCFanalyzer_0-87.jar \